 Coach was founded in 1941.
-Changed its name to Tapestry in 2017 after buying Kate Space and Stuart Weitzman.
+Changed its name to Tapestry in 2017 after buying Kate Spade and Stuart Weitzman.

 This company received a score of 2.5/100 (retrieved 14-Feb-2018) in the Corporate Information Transparency Index (CITI), a system for evaluating supply chain practices in China, particularly in regards to environmental management and water pollution.
 Scores are calculated using government compliance data, online monitoring data, and third-party environmental audits, as well as trends in the environmental performance of factories in the company's supply chains.